openai/mle-bench/README.md

 invalidating the leaderboard.
 Instead, we plan to release batched fixes in the upcoming V2 release of MLE-bench on the [openai/preparedness](https://github.com/openai/preparedness) repo, which will include a version column in the leaderboard.
-The known issues are catalogued
+If you wish to make a submission to V1 in the meantime, please still include these competitions in your overall scores.
+The known issues are catalogued below:
-below:

 - **tensorflow-speech-recognition-challenge**: The prepare.py script incorrectly
   prepares the test set such that there is a much larger range of test labels